realjhoo/saxon-date/README.md

 ### An Anglo-Saxon Lunar Date generator - and BitBar plugin

-I learned that there had once been a native English lunar calendar in use in the centuries before the Christianization of the British Isles.
-The Venerable Bede, in a book written in the 700s, laid out the rules by which this calendar had worked, and the names of the months.
+According the Venerable Bede, the pre-Christian Angles, Saxons, Jutes and Frisians used a soli-lunar calendar.
+In his book, De Temporum Ratione, published in the 700s, Bede lays out the rules by which this calendar worked, and the names of the months among the English peoples.

 I became curious how this calendar worked.
-So, using the rules mentioned by Bede, I coded this Lunar calendar in Javascript.
+So, using Bede's rules, I coded this Lunar calendar in Javascript.
 Because I could.
+Thanks, Bede.

 1. Each month begins at the new moon.
 There are 12 months in a regular year, and 13 in an intercalary year.
 2. The year begins with the full moon following the winter solstice.
 (For purely aesethic reasons, I changed this to the first new moon after the winter solstice).